benaston/wizerati-original/readme.md

 Please note:

- - this application has not been made cross-browser compatible yet - please use Chrome or Safari.
+ - This application has not been made cross-browser compatible yet - please use Chrome or Safari.
  - Wizerati may be slow to start because of the way Heroku works with quiet applications.

 http://www.wizerati.com